-MCI global scholarships for non-EU/EEA citizens available - details please see below
+MCI global scholarships for non-EU/EEA citizens available - details please can be found here

 The admission requirements are listed under “Admission” on the webpage for the study program concerned.